-The plaintiffs said they were constantly asked by hotel security to show their wristbands.
-Black College Reunion students not staying at the hotel were not allowed to visit them, they said.
+The students said they were constantly asked by hotel security to show their wristbands.
+Black College Reunion students not staying at the hotel were not allowed to visit.

 "Having to wear a wristband felt like having to wear a badge of slavery," said Dante Gilliam, a plaintiff in the case.

-White guests, it's alleged, received services denied to blacks.
-"I desire the same treatment as anyone else who stays at the Adam's Mark," said plaintiff Latoya Straughn.
+"I desire the same treatment as anyone else who stays at the Adam's Mark," said Latoya Straughn, another plaintiff in the suit.

 The students said when it was time to leave at the end of the weekend, they were herded into a long line to check out, even though they had pre-paid, while white guests were directed to another line where they received faster service.

-"The hotel has always maintained a strong presence in civic activities, including those related to the African-American community," the company statement said.
+"The hotel has always maintained a strong presence in civic activities, including those related to the African-American community," said an Adam's Mark Hotels statement released Thursday.

-"As an example," it said, "we have been leaders in local efforts to promote and enhance the Black College Reunion and were supporters and sponsors of the Daytona Beach African (American) Chamber of Commerce."
+"As an example, we have been leaders in local efforts to promote and enhance the Black College Reunion and were supporters and sponsors of the Daytona Beach African (American) Chamber of Commerce," the statement said.

 |Back to the top||